deathworlders/online/content/books/deathworlders/chapter-89-titanomachy.md

 The next bit happened quickly.
 Excited radio chatter. **Thump,** and the Wrecking Crew were all back.
 Immediately a second **thump** from the other cage, and Daar was too, with Vemik on his back and so clearly exhausted he could barely hold on.

 Then the ship jumped.
 They had some breathing room.
 Triage again: everyone was more or less tended to, so Adam checked in on Vemik.
 In his excitement the dumbass had forgotten to properly activate his suit’s autolab, and had burned through all his energy in one heroic go.

-Not a great place to learn that lesson, and that was one of the reason Adam never much liked training him up without giving him enough experience with smaller fights.
+Not a great place to learn that lesson, and that was one of the reasons Adam never much liked training him up without giving him enough experience with smaller fights.
 There’d be a long after-action  on *that* point, he’d make sure of it.

 Anyway, get some glucose in him and he was back to himself almost instantly.